GoogleCloudPlatform/terraform-google-itar-architectures/examples/itar_hpc_workload_example/README.md

-# Simple Example
+# ITAR-Aligned HPC Workload Example

-This example illustrates how to use the `itar-architectures` module.
+This example illustrates how to use the [`itar-hpc-workload`](../../modules/itar-hpc-workload/) module.

 <!-- BEGINNING OF PRE-COMMIT-TERRAFORM DOCS HOOK -->
 ## Inputs